 Can we be honest?
 Digital sucks … greatly!
 There is a nagging feeling that a lot of all digital stuff somehow goes terribly wrong.
 Oftentimes, digital products simply don’t live up to their promises, leaving users in a kind of limbo between overpromise and underdelivery.

 Take for example Twitter.
 For a while, it looked promising.
 But then we got Trump.
 We enjoyed our Uber rides, only to witness a full-blown meltdown.
 Or think Internet of Things.
-We hoped for a future of connected devices, but what we’re experiencing instead are massive botnets that take down large parts of the internet and lightbulbs that are vulnerable to virus attacks.
+We hoped for a future of connected devices, but what we’re experiencing instead are massive botnets that take down large parts of the internet and digital lightbulbs that are vulnerable to virus attacks.
+That sucks!

 Once we faithfully listened to the promise of artificial intelligence.
 Now we worry that we will lose our jobs to machines, and that AI will eventually overtake the world and replace human beings as the highest life form on earth.
 Furthermore, we deeply believed in the internet as a powerful platform for a blossoming culture.
-Instead we got fears that the internet will suck the creative content out of the whole world until nothing is left (David Byrne, 2013).
+Instead, we got fears that the internet will suck the creative content out of the whole world until nothing is left (David Byrne, 2013).

 Digital sucks!
 Or doesn’t it?
 One thing is for sure: We live in a beta world.
 Nothing digital ever seems to be finished, and we’re always waiting for the next update.
 With each update, old bugs are fixed – and new ones introduced at the same time.
 We’re constantly living at the bleeding edge, taking high risks in our usage of technology and tools.